Originally published by Inés Fung. Last updated by Nicole Hurip.

 Burger Circus, 22 Hollywood Road, Central | (+852) 2878 7787

 If you’ve ever dreamt of having all of Black Sheep Restaurants’ splendid pie offerings available in one convenient spot, boy, do we have news for you.
-Introducing Butter, an online bakery dedicated to presenting the best of the hospitality group’s sweet treats.
+Introducing Butter, a bakery dedicated to presenting the best of the hospitality group’s sweet treats.
 From apple pie ($400) and the Tennessee whiskey caramel pecan pie ($400) to monthly specials like the milk n’ cookie pie ($300), all pies must be pre-ordered 48 hours in advance and can be delivered or arranged for pick-up.
-Butter is also hosting a temporary pop-up at Landmark from now until May, set in a vintage-inspired, American diner-like space that looks as gorgeous as its confections!
+Butter is also hosting a pop-up at Landmark, set in a vintage-inspired, American diner-like space that looks as gorgeous as its confections!

 With over 25 years of baking expertise, Ali Oli Bakery in Sai Kung delivers every time.
 If you find yourself in Sai Kung (or if you live there, lucky ducky), you’re bound to see all the seats at Ali Oli’s alfresco café filled up and the cases of home-baked goods empty before the day is out.
 Savoury pies are the name of their game, featuring crowd-pleasers such as an Aussie meat pie ($40) straight from down under, steak & onion pie ($42), and roast lamb & vegetable pie ($45).